daniel-rocha00/daniel-rocha00/README.md

 # Daniel Rocha👋
-🛜📡Electrical Engineering student | GRC | Tech-Driven Management.
+🛜📡 Associate Degree in Analysis and Systems Development | Cyber Security, DFIR & QA.

-I have a solid background in infrastructure, telecommunications, and software quality.
-I'm passionate about defensive security.
-This includes GRC, digital forensics, and incident response.
+I combine a strong foundation in infrastructure, telecommunications, and software quality.
+I'm passionate for defensive security (GRC, Digital Forensics, and Incident Response).

 I aim to build, audit, and secure strong systems.
 I also want to make complex technical ideas clear and easy to understand through documentation and education.